weaveworks/weave/site/encryption/implementation.md

 'Centralizing randomness').

->>**Note:**The aforementioned notwithstanding, if Weave's demand on `/dev/urandom` is causing you problems with blocking `/dev/random` reads, please get in touch with us - we'd love to hear about your use case.
+>>**Note:**The aforementioned notwithstanding, if Weave Net's demand on `/dev/urandom` is causing you problems with blocking `/dev/random` reads, please get in touch with us - we'd love to hear about your use case.